 My favorite lasagna pan is this rectangular, deep baking dish.
 It cleans unbelievably well and is deep enough for a four layer lasagna if that’s your preference. holds a lot of lasagna for a lot of people!
 And the edges are crispy and crusty in the best way possible thanks to the straight sides!

-As in most recipes, especially baking, the order in which you do them matters.
+As in most recipes, the order of the steps matters.
 And lasagna is no different.

 You’ll build this homemade lasagna recipe in the following order: